EGI-Federation/fedcloud-documentation/source/federation.rst

 The `Cloud-info-provider <https://github.com/EGI-Foundation/cloud-info-provider>`_
-extracts information from the resource centres using their native APIs and formats it following Glue, and OGC recommeded standard.
+extracts information from the resource centres using their native APIs and formats it following Glue, and OGC recommended standard.
 This information is pushed to the Argo Messaging System and consumed by AppDB to provide a central information discovery service that aggregates several other sources of information of the infrastructure on a single endpoint.